 - ½ medium yellow onion peeled and chopped

 - 4 cloves garlic

 - 1 teaspoon oregano

 - 1 teaspoon cumin

 - ½ teaspoon smoked paprika

 - 3 (15-ounce) cans beans drained and rinsed - see notes

 - 2 cups vegetable broth

 - Sauté carrots and onions in oil on medium heat in a large pot until carrots are near-tender.

-- Add in garlic and saute for an additional 2 minutes.
+- Stir in garlic, chili powder, oregano, smoked paprika, paprika, and cumin.
+Sauté for an additional 2 minutes.

-- Taste test: does it need salt?
-More cumin?
-More chili powder?
+- Taste test: Does it need salt?
+More cumin for heat?

 - Serve with your favorite toppings.
 I love vegan sour cream, shredded Daiya cheddar, and green onions on mine!
 Eat with a spoon or scoop up with tortilla chips.